chef/chef-web-docs/chef_master/source/knife_status.rst

 .. tag knife_status_summary

-Use the ``knife status`` subcommand to display a brief summary of the nodes on a Chef server, including the time of the most recent successful chef-client run.
+Use the ``knife status`` subcommand to display a brief summary of the nodes on a Chef Infra Server, including the time of the most recent successful Chef Infra Client run.

 .. end_tag